YuchengXie1/run_analysis/README.md

 unpacked the file
-save the uncompressed filefold "UCI HAR Dataset" in working directory run the code find the output in D sector
+save the uncompressed filefold "UCI HAR Dataset" in working directory run the code find the output in working directory

 What this code do: